Petitions for Exceptions to University Policies

 Back to Top

-- The requirement that the Connections Core be completed in residence.
+- The requirement that the Connections Core be completed by a Puget Sound course.

 - Permanent grade changes.